LGBT Domestic Abuse Partnership

 If so, you might be experiencing domestic abuse.
 The LGBT Domestic Abuse Partnership can help.

-PACE Weekend Workshop: Domestic Abuse
+PACE Weekend Workshops on Domestic Abuse

 Our trained group facilitators will provide you with a safe, non-judgemental place to help you work through the impact of both past and current abuse.
 We will look at: